TheOdinProject/curriculum/react/components.md

 ### Introduction

-Introduction to React components, what they do, and how to write them.
 In this lesson we'll be going over the basics of React components - what they do, and how to write them.
 Make sure to use the project you set up in the [Setting Up A React Environment lesson](https://github.com/TheOdinProject/top-meta/issues/221), but try not to copy and paste any code while you're coding along.

 ### Lesson Overview